 Side Effects

-Review common side effects associated with the use of Clopidogrel, some of which may be related to the drug-nutrient depletion.
+Common side effects of Clopidogrel, some of which may be related to nutrient depletion

 Review